Binance Portfolio Redesign

 As I used the product, conducted user interviews, and looked through reviews and forums, a few patterns of friction began to show up:

 • Insights are hidden: Trading performance exists in Trading Insight, but it’s buried in a separate menu.
-My main portfolio just shows numbers without context.

-• Onboarding is weak: Starting out feels confusing — there’s barely any guidance for new users.
+• Onboarding is weak: Starting out feels confusing, there’s barely any guidance for new users.

 300+M